Best Hutong to visit in Beijing | Travel Guide

 This Area is good to combine with Tiananmen Square and the Forbidden City.

-You can start from Liiulichang street, you will find a lot of Chinese elements with paintings and calligraphers.
-Then walk to Dashilan which is the business center for Beijing for the last 600 years, there are many traditional Chinese shops there.
+You can start from Liiulichang Street, where you will find a lot of Chinese elements, such as paintings and calligraphers.
+Then, walk to Dashilan, which has been the business center for Beijing for the last 600 years; there are many traditional Chinese shops there.
 You can visit the Food Street at the Xianyukou Hutong.
-Then about 10 minute’s walk to Tiananmen Square.
+Then, it’s about a 10-minute walk to Tiananmen Square.

 2 Comments so far